 Rangeland makes up 50% of land on the Earth and consists of arid and semi-arid ecosystems.
 This course examines the natural forces that most influence rangelands, which are disturbances such as fire and climate change, succession of flora and fauna, and nutrient changes.
 Students are challenged to analyze and interpret rangeland ecology data.

 The identification and maintenance of freshwater wetland habitats and their communities of flora and fauna are explored.
 Students also look at ways of developing such areas with as little impact as possible, following requirements of the Clean Water Act and other regulations.

-In 2015, there were about 20,200 conservation scientists employed in the U.S. Job growth is projected at about 7% from 2014 through 2024, which is average.
+In 2018, there were about 23,800 conservation scientists employed in the U.S. Job growth is projected at about 4% from 2018 through 2028, which is slower than average.
 Growth will be especially influenced by an increased emphasis on wildfire management by government agencies, resulting in more funding and programs.
 The development of urban forestry and sustainability is also important.
 According to the U.S. Bureau of Labor Statistics, graduates with at least a 4-year degree have the best chance to get entry-level work.

 Continuing Education Information

 Natural resources managers may help advance their careers by earning certification through continuing education.
 Professional experience and passage of an exam may be required for certification.

 Natural resources management degree programs are available at the bachelor's and master's degree levels to train students in areas of ecology, conservation and environmental law.
 Graduates can advance their careers as conservation scientists or foresters through certification.